rhevorn/shape/docs/USAGE.md

 ```

 Construction checks that every configured field exists, is exported, has the
-same Go type as its contract, is not repeated, and is not excluded with
+same Go type as its Schema, is not repeated, and is not excluded with
 `json:"-"`.
 Invalid configuration panics immediately, which makes package-level
 declarations fail during initialization.